arshadsm/accidentstats/README.md

      - Vector assembly for ML modeling.
    - The trained model is saved back to **GCS**.

+6. **Output**:
+   - The model is evaluated for accuracy and provides predictions for accident severity.

 ## Prerequisites

 1. **Google Cloud Platform** services: